coq-community/coq-tricks/README.md

 Some tips, tricks, and features in Coq that are hard to discover.

+If you have a trick you've found useful feel free to submit an issue or pull request!

 * `pattern` tactic
 * `lazymatch` for better error messages
 * `Search` vernacular variants